nianticlabs/mvsanywhere/src/rmvd/models/README.md

 ## Available models

 ### `robust_mvd`
 This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al.

 ### `robust_mvd_5M`
 This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al., but trained for 5M iterations instead of the 600k iterations in the paper.
 The longer training slightly improves results.

 ### `monodepth2_mono_stereo_1024x320_wrapped`
 This is the "Monodepth2 (1024x320)" model presented in the publication "Digging into Self-Supervised Monocular Depth Estimation" by Godard et al.
 The model is wrapped around the original implementation from <https://github.com/nianticlabs/monodepth2>, where it is indicated as `mono+stereo_1024x320`.

+### `depth_pro`
+This is Apple's Depth Pro model

 #### Setup:
 From the directory of this `README` file, execute the script `scripts/setup_monodepth2.sh` and specify the local